Standing Committees

 The Grants Review Committee will review hundreds of applications during the Fall and Spring semesters for the Emergency Fund, Caretaker Subsidy, and Neuropsych grants eligibility.

-Led by: Kimberly Vasadre, Director of Grants - gsgtgea@usc.edu
+Led by: Abby Ewing, Director of Grants - gsgtgea@usc.edu

 • Attend a one-time virtual meeting to receive guidance on how the applications will be distributed among the committee, the review timeline, and the review criteria.
-This date will be scheduled contingent upon committee member availability.
+This date will be scheduled contingent upon the availability of committee members.

 • Review applications remotely.